droonga/droonga.org/tutorial/1.0.5/dump-restore/index.md

 The result of `drndump` command is a list of Droonga messages.

-You need to use `droonga-request` command to send it to your Droogna cluster.
+You need to use `droonga-send` command to send it to your Droogna cluster.
 Install the command included in the package `droonga-client`, via rubygems:

     # gem install droonga-client

-After that, establish that the `droonga-request` command has been installed successfully:
+After that, establish that the `droonga-send` command has been installed successfully:

-    # droonga-request --version
+    # droonga-send --version
-    droonga-request 0.1.7
+    droonga-send 0.1.9

 ### Prepare an empty Droonga cluster